cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 	:caption: ``lookForAlignDelims`` (advanced)
 	:name: lst:aligndelims:advanced

 Note that you can use a mixture of the basic and advanced form: in :numref:`lst:aligndelims:basic` the entries are basic; in :numref:`lst:aligndelims:advanced` the entry for ``tabular`` is advanced.
-The default values for the advanced form are controlled in ``fineTuning``, see :numref:`sec:finetuning`.
+The default values for the advanced form are controlled in ``fineTuning``, see :numref:`subsec:finetuning:lookForAlignDelims`.
 When using the advanced form, each field should receive at least 1 sub-field, and *can* (but does not have to) receive any of the following fields:

 -  ``delims``: binary switch (0 or 1) equivalent to simply specifying, for example, ``tabular: 1`` in the basic version shown in :numref:`lst:aligndelims:basic`.
 If ``delims`` is set to ``0`` then the align at ampersand routine will not be called for this code block (default: 1);